-MATH 111: Mathematics for Elementary and Middle School

-Teachers I. (3) Course offers an in-depth look at the representations of rational numbers, including base-ten and decimal numbers, integers, fractions, and arithmetic operations on these sets.
+MATH 111: Mathematics for Elementary and Middle School Teachers I. (3) Course offers an in-depth look at the representations of rational numbers, including base-ten and decimal numbers, integers, fractions, and arithmetic operations on these sets.
 Problem solving is emphasized throughout.
-Prerequisites/placement: Successful completion of MATH 100 (C or higher) or 120 or 121 or 123 or 150 or 162 or 180 or STAT 145 or ACT $\geq$ 19 or SAT $\geq$ 450 or pre-algebra COMPASS > 56 or algebra COMPASS > 33.
+Prerequisites/placement: Successful completion of MATH 100 (C or higher) or 120 or 121 or 123 or 150 or 162 or 180 or STAT 145 or ISM 100 or ACT \geq 19 or SAT \geq 450 or COMPASS Pre-Algebra > 56 or Algebra > 33.

-MATH 112: Mathematics for Elementary and Middle School
+MATH 112: Mathematics for Elementary and Middle School Teachers II.

-Teachers II.
 (3) This course develops basic geometric concepts including rigid transformations and congruence; dilations and similarity; length, area and volume; systems of measurement and unit conversions; connections to coordinate geometry.
 Problem solving is emphasized throughout.
 Prerequisite: Successful completion of MATH 111 (C or higher).

 MATH 118: Algebra Stretch I. (4) This course covers approximately the first half of Math 120.
 Topics covered include properties of real numbers, linear equations and inequalities; properties of exponents; solving systems of linear equations and polynomials.
-Students must pass Math 118\ before continuing with Math 119\.
-Prerequisite: Math

-100 (C or better) or minimum pre-algebra COMPASS score of 57 or algebra COMPASS score of 34, or math ACT $\geq$ 19, or math SAT $\geq$ 450.
+Students must pass Math 118 before continuing with Math 119.
+Prerequisite: Math 100 (C or better) or minimum pre-algebra COMPASS score of 57 or algebra COMPASS score of 34, or math ACT \ge 19, or math SAT \ge 450.

 MATH 119: Algebra Stretch II.
 (4) This course covers approximately the last half of Math 120.
 Topics covered include rational expressions, rational exponents and roots, quadratic expressions and equations, functions and logarithms.
+Prerequisite: Math 118

-Prerequisite: Math 118\ Both MATH 118 and MATH 119 must be completed to count as the equivalent of MATH 120.
+Both MATH 118 and MATH 119 must be completed to count as the equivalent of MATH 120.
+Only 4 of the 8 credit hours can count toward an associate degree or certificate at UNM-Valencia.

 MATH 120: Intermediate Algebra.
 (3) Preparation for MATH 121, 129 and STAT 145.
 Covers linear equations and inequalities, polynomials, factoring, exponents, radicals, fractional expressions and equations, quadratic equations, perimeters, areas of simple geometric shapes, and logarithms.
 Emphasis on problem solving skills.
-Acceptable as credit toward graduation in some programs but not acceptable to satisfy the UNM Core Curriculum or New Mexico Lower-Division General Education Common Core Curriculum re-quirement in Mathematics.
-Grade option: A, B, C, D, CR/NC.
-Prerequisites/placement: Successful completion of MATH 100 (C or CR) or minimum pre-algebra COMPASS score of 57 or algebra COMPASS score of 34, or math ACT \ge 19, or math SAT \ge 450.
+Acceptable as credit toward graduation in some programs but not acceptable to satisfy the UNM Core Curriculum or New Mexico Lower-Division General Education Common Core Curriculum requirement in Mathematics.
+Grade option: A+ to B-, CR/NC.
+Prerequisites/placement: Successful completion of MATH 100 (C or CR) or minimum pre-algebra COMPASS score of 57 or algebra COMPASS score of 34, or math $ACT \ge 19$, or math $SAT \ge 450$.
 MATH 121: College Algebra.
 (3) Preparation for MATH 150 and 180.
 The study of equations, functions and graphs, especially linear and quadratic functions.
 Introduction to polynomial, rational, exponential and logarithmic functions.
 Applications involving simple geometric objects.
 Emphasizes algebraic problem solving skills.
-Prerequisites/placement: Successful completion of MATH 120 (C, CR or higher) or minimum algebra COMPASS score of 55 or COMPASS College Algebra score > 33, or math ACT \geq 22, or math SAT \geq 510.
+Prerequisites/placement: Successful completion of MATH 118 and 119 or MATH 120 (C, CR or higher) or minimum algebra COMPASS score of 55 or COMPASS College Algebra score > 33, or math $ACT \ge 22$, or math $SAT \ge 510$.
 UNM Core Curriculum - 2: Mathematics; New Mexico Lower-Division General Education Common Core Curriculum - Area II: Mathematics (NMCCN 1113).
 MATH 123: Trigonometry.
 (3) Definition of the trigonometric functions, radian and degree measure, graphs, basic trigonometric identities, inverse trigonometric functions, complex numbers, polar coordinates and graphs, vectors in 2 dimensions.
 May be taken concurrently with MATH 150.
 Meets New Mexico Lower-Division General Education Common Core Curriculum Area II: Mathematics (NMCCN1113).

-Prerequisites/placement: Successful completion of MATH 121 (C or higher) or minimum college algebra COMPASS score of 55, or math ACT score of 25, or math SAT score of 570.
+Prerequisites/placement: Successful completion of MATH 121 (C or higher) or minimum college algebra COMPASS score of \geq 55, or math ACT score of \geq 25, or math SAT score of \geq 570.